Advertisement

 Wednesday, October 16, 7:30pm

-The Performance Garage, 1515 Brandywine Street
+Performance Garage, 1515 Brandywine Street, Philadelphia

 This renowned vocal ensemble is presenting a Philadelphia preview workshop performance of the ensemble’s latest offering, inspired by James Drake’s drawing of the same title.
-Composed by Gabriela Ortiz and produced/presented by Steve Jiménez, the five-movement multimedia work (music, visual art, dance, and spoken word) features text and lyrics by Benjamin Alire Sáenz; flutist Alejandro Escuer; dancers of the Alvin Ailey School; and a percussion quartet.
-This work reflects the themes in The Crossing’s 2024-25 season and will have its formal New York premiere at Carnegie Hall (Zankel Hall) on October 18.
+Composed by Gabriela Ortiz and produced/presented by Steven Jiménez, the five-movement multimedia work (music, visual art, dance, and spoken word) features text and lyrics by Benjamin Alire Sáenz; flutist Alejandro Escuer; dancers of the Alvin Ailey School; and a percussion quartet.
+This work reflects the themes in the Crossing’s 2024-25 season and will have its formal New York premiere at Carnegie Hall (Zankel Hall) on Friday, October 18.

 Sign up for our newsletter